Get your coffee. Sit down. This is going to be a long but necessary article.

 We did a document deep dive and read the text of the law itself, carefully paraphrasing and addressing key vocabulary words.

-“Document deep dive” — gag.
+“Document deep dive.”
 That’s Common Core “close reading” doublespeak for, ‘we’re going to read something with no context and form a biased opinion of it’.

 Did Mr. Powell bother to perhaps try to have an actual legislator come talk to them?
 You know, get it from the horse’s mouth?
 Nah.
-They might hear FACT instead of media spin and “paraphrasing” that way.
+They might mean hearing fact instead of media spin and “paraphrasing.”

 I would be willing to bet not a single word about Title IX was spoken either.
-Can’t let the kids know that under Obama’s Title IX guidance, anyone can identify as anything and the ramifications are they will have access to their choice of dorms, showers, locker rooms, sports teams, clubs, scholarships — you name it.
+Can’t let the kids know that under Obama’s Title IX guidance, anyone can identify as anything.
+The ramifications of that are that anyone will have access to their choice of dorms, showers, locker rooms, sports teams, clubs, scholarships — you name it.
 Nothing is off the table.
 The students would do well to read the dissenting opinion from the 4th Circuit court of appeals on this topic.